 Bulimia nervosa affects mainly adolescents and young adults.
 In a given year, about 1 in 100 young females have bulimia nervosa.
 The disorder is much less common among males.

 People with bulimia nervosa have repeated episodes of binge eating.
 That is, they eat much larger amounts of food than most people would eat in a similar time under similar circumstances.
-The amount considered excessive for a normal meal may differ from the amount considered excessive for a holiday meal.
+Circumstances and culture are important because the amount considered excessive for a normal meal may differ from the amount considered excessive for a holiday meal.

 Emotional stress often triggers the binges, which are usually done in secret.
 Binge eating, which is accompanied by a feeling of a loss of control, usually includes eating when not hungry and eating to the point of physical discomfort.

 People tend to consume sweet, high-fat foods, such as ice cream and cake.
 The amount of food consumed varies and sometimes involves thousands of calories.
 Binges may occur as often as several times a day.